 - Activities – We have activities for all four seasons!
 In the summer, the most popular activities include swimming, hiking, walking the beautiful trails, water activities i.e. fishing, boating, kayaking, canoeing and surfing.
 There are many magnificent golf courses in the area with incredible landscaping and greenery that makes for a great day with friends and family.
 Furthermore, there is camping, biking, and music in the parks to name a few more.
 We can’t forget about the shoreline with white sand beaches and the boardwalks!
 It’s a perfect spot to sit on the beach and watch the colourful sunsets.
 In the winter, we have cross country skiing, snowshoeing, snowmobiling and Blue Mountain isn’t far away for those of you who enjoy skiing or snowboarding!

 - Service Clubs – If you’re looking to join a club or church for fellowship – we have all the clubs and churches you may want.
 If you like to volunteer, your choices are limitless.
+Relocating to Grey Bruce Counties allow you the opportunity to make new friends and help your community in amazing ways.
+Your new friends are waiting for you!

 - Amenities & Shopping – There are lots of amenities and shopping in the area – from small, family-owned businesses and restaurants, coffee shops, big box stores, to higher end clothing stores are throughout the region.
 There are museums, art galleries, and plenty of family friendly community events to enjoy.
+Yoga studios, spas, gyms and walking/running groups are just waiting for you to join them.

 - Peace and Quiet – A laid-back relaxed community is yours to be found in Ontario’s hidden treasure, Grey/Bruce.
 The most stressful part will be choosing where you want to live!
+Listen to the birds, watch the wildlife and fill your heart with peaceful thoughts.
+This is the place where you can breathe and find yourself.

 - Distance to the Major Cities – Less than a 3-hour drive to the Cities (Toronto, Hamilton, KW, Guelph) – I call this an advantage because the Cities are not too close, but not too far away!